kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/grammar-bootcamp-1.md

    - That is used to reference things.

-   - You could also use "that" when referring to people, but "who" is stronglypreferred.
+   - You could also use "that" when referring to people, but "who" is strongly preferred.

 - I; Me.